 You know the type: the ones where you got an unexpected admission, or someone codes, or you transfer out two patients just in time to receive two fresh post-ops.
 Shifts where things are so busy, you don’t take a bathroom break for 12 hours.

 Overtime, my nightly stop for fast food was no longer a ‘temporary fix’.
 It became a habit.
 When I worked night shifts, I just opted for the breakfast menu.
 My body struggled to adjust.
+I was just trying to get through.

 Exhausted Nurse: The Tipping Point